EL246/regex_search/README.md

 ## Usage

-regex_search accepts two arguments, a pattern to be matched and a string:
+regex_search accepts two arguments, a pattern to be matched and a string.
+It returns true if the pattern matches the entire string.
+Otherwise, it returns false.

 ```
 <pattern> <string>